wingel/sds7102/README.md

 To watch for changes on the FPGA pins, run the "activity" application which reads the edge counters from the FPGA.

+The firmware can now capture samples from the ADC.
+Boot the normal OWON firmware to set up the AFE and all other parts.
+Then use the boot-jtag.sh script to make a soft reboot into Linux.
+When Linux is running, run "init-sds.sh".

+On a Linux PC you should now be able to run the capture application.

+    ./host/capture.py root@scope-ip-address

+The capture application will log onto the scope using ssh and run the "sds-server" application which gives acess to the registers and the GPIOs on the scope.
+Unless you have set up public key login as described below you will have to enter the password for the scope, "root".
+If everything goes well you should get a screen showing a waveform.
+What you will see will depend on the settings that were configured with the OWON firmware.

 Synthesizing MyHDL code with ISE
 ================================